-According to Pfeifer and Bongard [29], intelligence is "distributed throughout the body" and not solely in the brain.
-The body of evidence for this is ever-growing, and we believe the work reported on here constitutes a significant addition to that body.
-We have shown that complaint bodies with complex dynamics can integrate, store and process information in meaningful and adaptive ways.
-If an abstracted model of a body and primitive nervous system can successfully perform adaptive reflexive behaviour with the body as the main computational locus, then it seems reasonable to hypothesise that biological soft bodies could perform a similar function.
-Furthermore, if this behaviour is of the nature of what has previously been described as minimal cognition, then the result challenges notions of brains as the ultimate and sole seat of intelligence and cognition.
+According to Pfeifer and Bongard [29, p.
+20], intelligence is "distributed throughout the organism" and not solely in the brain.
+The evidence for this is ever-growing, and we believe the work reported on here constitutes a significant addition to it.
+We have shown that compliant bodies with complex dynamics can integrate, store, and process information in meaningful and adaptive ways.
+If an abstracted model of a body and primitive nervous system can successfully perform adaptive reflexive behavior with the body as the main computational locus, then it seems reasonable to hypothesize that biological soft bodies could perform a similar function.
+Furthermore, if this behavior is of the nature of what has previously been described as minimal cognition, then the result challenges notions of brains as the ultimate and sole seat of intelligence and cognition.